 It’d be easy to think that a holiday called Day of the Dead would be a bit of a downer.
-But Día de los Muertos, as it’s called in Spanish, is a festive holiday celebrated in Mexico and some other Latin American countries on November 1 and 2.
-It does focus on deceased ancestors, but in the spirit of family, happy memories, and connection.
-Whether this holiday is part of your family tradition or not, we all have departed relatives and roots worth honoring.
+But Día de los Muertos, as it’s called in Spanish, is a festive holiday celebrated in Mexico and several other Latin American countries on Nov.
+1 and 2.
+It does focus on deceased ancestors, but in the spirit of family, remembrance and connection.
+Whether this holiday is part of your family tradition or not, we all have departed relatives and ancestral roots worth honoring.

 Join a family Día de los Muertos celebration in the coming days.
 We’ve rounded up some great ideas here:

 - Saturday, Oct.
 22, 2–3 p.m.: Join KCLS online for instruction on how to draw a traditional Catrina head and learn about its origins.
 Free, ages 9 and older.

 - Sunday, Oct.
 23, 3–5 p.m.: Want to learn about some of the moving traditions of the Day of the Dead before attending one of the celebrations around town?
 Join a free online intro event that explains some common practices, including how to set up an altar.
 Free (donations welcome), ages 12 and older.

 - Oct.
 26–Nov.
 2: For families from 1–9 p.m. (adults only after 9 p.m.), the Catrinas Festival promises to be the largest Day of the Dead event in the Puget Sound area.
 Held at Club Sur in downtown Seattle, festivities include live music, children’s workshops, face painting, food, and displays of traditional altars and art.
 Admission is $20 per person.